Healthdirect Free Australian health advice you can count on.

 What is complex PTSD?

-Post-traumatic stress disorder (PTSD) is a mental health condition that can develop in people who have been through a traumatic event.
-The event may have threatened their life or safety, or they may have witnessed a serious accident, death or natural disaster.
+Post-traumatic stress disorder (PTSD) is a mental health problem that can develop after experiencing a traumatic event.
+The event may have threatened your life or safety, or you may have witnessed a serious accident, assault or natural disaster.
+In PTSD, symptoms of fear and distress continue to affect you long after the traumatic event.

 What are the symptoms of complex PTSD?

-People with complex PTSD tend to experience the core symptoms of PTSD as well as disturbances in their thoughts, behaviours and emotions including:
+People with complex PTSD have symptoms of PTSD as well as extra symptoms, including:

 What causes complex PTSD?

-Complex PTSD can be caused by any type of long-term trauma, and usually involves situations where the victim has little control and is unable to escape.
+Complex PTSD can be caused by any type of long-term trauma.
+It usually involves situations where the victim has little control and is unable to escape.
+Long-term trauma can have a range of effects that lead to complex PTSD.

-The types of traumatic situations that can cause this disorder include:
+The types of traumatic situations that can cause complex PTSD include:

-• long-term childhood psychological, physical, sexual abuse or neglect
+• long-term childhood psychological, physical or sexual abuse or neglect

 How is complex PTSD treated?

-Treatment of PTSD and complex PTSD should occur under the care of a psychiatrist or clinical psychologist who gets to know the person over a period of time.
+Treatment of complex PTSD should take place under the care of a psychiatrist or psychologist with experience in treating people who have been through trauma.

 Learn more here about the development and quality assurance of healthdirect content.